iiit-notebook/iiit-notebook.github.io/_posts/2020-11-23-c-pro-lecture-30.md

 }
 ```

+`realloc` function allows us to take a pointer which he had previously allocated some memory in the heap, and now make it point to a seperate block of memory in the heap of our desired size.

+We called `readNames` in the below line in `main`.
+We did this because we need to modify `names`, so we must pass a **pointer** to `names`, which we are storing in the function itself as `pnames`

 ```c
     nonames = readNames(&names);
 ```
-We called `readNames` in the above line in `main`.
-We did this because we need to modify `names`, so we must pass a **pointer** to `names`, which we are storing in the function itself as `pnames`

-`realloc` function allows us to take a pointer which he had previously allocated some memory in the heap, and now make it point to a seperate block of memory in the heap of our desired size.